nirajkrz/i_sec/README.md

-# Notes from Information Security
+# CS 6035: Introduction to Information Security